Nothing is more frustrating than a slow website.

-PSI’s Field data breaks down a given webpage’s speed and performance into four primary metrics.
+PSI’s Core Web Vitals data comes from the Chrome UX Report and includes three primary metrics.
 Each captures a different aspect of speed and load time.

 - First Contentful Paint (FCP): The time it takes for the first text or image asset to load.

 - Largest Contentful Paint (LCP): The time it takes for the largest text or image asset to load.

 - First Input Delay (FID): The time it takes for the browser to respond to the user’s first interaction.